Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 How Material Choice Affects Casting, Machining, and Inspection

-Shrinkage Behavior
+Shrinkage and Solidification Behavior

-Machining Load and Feature Strategy
+Machining Load and Critical Feature Strategy

-Porosity and Internal Integrity Risk
+Porosity and Structural Integrity Risk

-Corrosion and Surface Treatment
+Wear Resistance, Corrosion Resistance, and Surface Treatment

-Inspection and Document Scope
+Inspection and Documentation Scope

 Sand Casting Tolerances, Surface Finish, and Machining Allowance

-What should be treated as-cast
+What should remain as-cast

 What should be CNC machined